KurtPfeifle/pandoc-csl-testing/README.md

 # Testing and Using CSL Style Files with Pandoc

 > Scripts and Howtos about using different CSL (Citation Style Language) files with Pandoc.
+>
+> The scripts have been tested with Pandoc 1.16.0.2 and are known to work in Debian 8 (Jessie) and Mac OS X 10.10.5 (Yosemite).

 Pandoc can insert an automatically generated citation list into documents converted from Markdown (or ASCIIdoc -- but I haven't tested that so far).
 This works for output types LaTeX/PDF/Beamer as well as for HTML/EPUB/EPUB3, HTML Slide formats (DZSlide, Slidy, Slideous, S5 and RevealJS), DOCX, ODT and DocBook.